9hafidz6/main1/docs/DeveloperGuide.md

 The `Ui` class consists of methods that outputs messages to the user as a response when the user enters a certain command

 - reads and returns the user input by using `scanner.nextLine()`, where `scanner` is a `java.util.Scanner` Object
 - allows for user/app dialogs, by using the methods such as `showDialogAddingExpired()` , used when the user tries to add an expired ingredient.
-Namely, the user is prompted if he whishes to continue with adding an expired Ingredient, and upon receiving the user response, by using the `readCommand()` method, a suitable response is printed on the console
+Namely, the user is prompted if he wishes to continue with adding an expired Ingredient, and upon receiving the user response, by using the `readCommand()` method, a suitable response is printed on the console
 - outputs messages to the user as a response such as `showRemovedIngredient(String,Int)` and `showAddOrder(String,Int)`, etc
 - consist of diagrams of the different templates